Studies in dh

 The minor builds on student’s major, and consists of a series of electives and three core courses offered in French and English.

-- Workshop in Digital Humanities (DHN2100) – Students have learned to digitize and analyse primary source material using GIS, command line text analysis, and visualization, and have received training in project management.
-In 2019 we have partnered with the Association of Canadian Archivists, to give the students a chance to learn to work with clients and to use their skills to frame and solve others’ problems.
+- Workshop in Digital Humanities (DHN2100) – Students have learned to digitize and analyse primary source material using GIS, command line text analysis, and visualization, and have received training in project management and social innovation.
+In 2018 students showcased their visualizations and analysis at the Digital History Open House.
+In 2019 we partnered with the Association of Canadian Archivists, to give the students a chance to learn to work with clients and to use their skills to frame and solve others’ problems.

 The students also take electives from across the Faculty of Arts, ranging from English and Geography to Music and Translation Studies.
 That said, the listed DH Minor electives are not the only courses in which students can hone Digital Humanities skills and habits of mind.
 There are many digitally inflected courses offered across the Faculty that have a digital creation component; English, Geography, Music, Visual Art, History, Theatre, and Communication are particularly strong in this area.